MiniZinc/libminizinc/en/solvers.rst

 Avoid mixing positive and negative coefficients in the objective.
 Use 'complementing' variables to revert sense.

 To avoid numerical issues, make variable domains as tight as possible (compiler can deduce bounds in certain cases but explicit bounding can be stronger).
+Try to keep magnitude difference in each constraint below 1e4.
-Especially for variables involved in logical constraints, if you cannot reduce the domains to be in +/-1e4, consider indicator constraints (available for some solvers, see below).
+Especially for variables involved in logical constraints, if you cannot reduce the domains to be in +/-1e4, consider indicator constraints (available for some solvers, see below), or use the following trick: instead of saying :mzn:`b=1 -> x<=0` where x can become very big, use e.e. :mzn:`b=1 -> 0.001*x<=0.0`.
 Especially for integer variables, the domain size of 1e4 should be an upper bound if possible -- what is the value of integrality otherwise?
 Avoid large coefficients too, as well as large values in the objective function.
 See more on tolerances in a below section.

 Example 1: *basic big-M constraint vs implication*.
-Instead of :mzn:`<expr> <= 1000000*y` given :mzn:`var 0..1: y` and where you use the 'big-M' value of 1000000 because you don't know a good upper bound on :mzn:`<expr>`, prefer :mzn:`y=0 -> <expr> <= 0` so that MiniZinc computes a possibly tighter bound.
+Instead of :mzn:`<expr> <= 1000000*y` given :mzn:`var 0..1: y`
+and where you use the 'big-M' value of 1000000 because you don't know a good upper bound on :mzn:`<expr>`, prefer :mzn:`y=0 -> <expr> <= 0` so that MiniZinc computes a possibly tighter bound, and consider the above trick: :mzn:`y=0 -> 0.0001*<expr> <= 0.0` to reduce magnitudes.

 Example 2: *cost-based choice*.
 Assume you want the model to make a certain decision, e.g., constructing a road, but then its cost should be minimal among some others, otherwise not considered.
 This can be modeled as follows: